Kaoser-6139/GYM.Mi.Web/README.md

 For security reasons, `appsettings.json` is not included in this repository.

-Create your own `appsettings.json` file locally and configure the connection string and OpenRouter credentials.
+Create your own `appsettings.json` file locally and configure the SQL Server connection string and OpenRouter credentials.

 ```json
 {